impredicative/irc-rss-feed-bot/README.md

 Refer to "Feed-specific settings" for the possible values and internal defaults of these settings.
 Refer to the embedded sample configuration for a usage example.

-Note that even if a default of `shorten: false` is set, the `BITLY_TOKENS` environment variable is still required.

 ### Commands
 Commands can be sent to the bot either as a private message or as a directed public message.